zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 }
 ```

+### HTTP Headers

+If your integration depends on HTTP headers sent by the service you are
+integrating with, then it would be a good idea to store these too.
+An
+example of when you would need to do this would be if the service sends
+the event type as a custom http header, like with GitHub's webhooks.
+If your integration does not depend on HTTP headers, you don't need to
+follow these additional steps.

+To do this,

+1. In the folder where your integration's code lives, create a file callled
+`headers.py`.

+2. Inside this file, create a method with the name `fixture_to_headers`.
+This
+method should take a fixture's name as it's first argument and return a
+dictionary of headers that you'd like to associate the fixture with.
+For
+example, it should return something like `{"X-Event_Type": "ping"}`.

 When writing your own incoming webhook integration, you'll want to write a test function
 for each distinct message condition your integration supports.
 You'll also need a
 corresponding fixture for each of these tests.
 Depending on the type of data